Hair Restoration Results

 Platelets are components of blood.
 When a person receives a cut or wound, platelets are among the body’s “first responders” that rush to the scene to halt the bleeding and encourage healing.

-The researchers hypothesized that extracting concentrated platelets and injecting them into injured parts of the body, may speed up the healing process.
+The researchers hypothesized that extracting concentrated platelets and injecting them into injured body parts may speed up the healing process.

-To create PRP, a medical expert will take a blood sample and centrifuge it.
+To create PRP, a medical expert will centrifuge a blood sample.
 This machine rotates rapidly, separating the blood’s components.
 Following that, the medical expert removes platelets for injection.

 PRP has a high level of growth factors and proteins that promote tissue restoration.
-Due to the fact that some forms of hair loss are caused by damage to hair follicles, researchers first theorized that PRP may aid in hair regeneration by reversing the process that happens in androgenetic alopecia.
+Because some forms of hair loss are caused by damage to hair follicles, researchers first theorized that PRP might aid hair regeneration by reversing the process in androgenetic alopecia.

 Since then, PRP has grown in popularity as a means of regenerating hair.
 Doctors have also employed PRP to heal tendons, muscles, and ligament injuries, such as those sustained during athletic activities.